mirror/boost/libs/ptr_container/doc/ptr_container.rst

 ..

-7. Propagates constness s.t. one cannot modify the objects via a ``const_iterator``.
+7. Propagates constness such that one cannot modify the objects via a ``const_iterator``.

 ..

-8. Built-in support for deep-copy semantics via the `The Clobable Concept`__
+8. Built-in support for deep-copy semantics via the `the Cloneable concept`__

-.. __: reference.html#the-clonable-concept
+.. __: reference.html#the-cloneable-concept

 The disadvantages are